Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval: Experiments

 \textbf{Foundation Models Evaluated}: To demonstrate the broad applicability of our approach, we conducted experiments using four different foundational models trained with a variety of techniques and pre-training datasets: CLIP \citep{radford2021learning}, DINO \citep{dino}, DINOv2 \citep{dinov2}, and ViT \citep{vit}.
 The CLIP model was pre-trained on the LAION-2B dataset \citep{laion2b} using a contrastive learning approach.
 Both DINO and ViT models were pre-trained in a self-supervised manner on the ImageNet dataset \citep{russakovsky2015imagenet}.
 The DINOv2 model was pre-trained in a self-supervised manner on the LVD-142M dataset \citep{dinov2data:lvd142m}.
 For the DINO and DINOv2 models, we evaluated different model sizes: specifically, DINO-S8 with 22.7 million parameters and DINO-B16 with 300 million parameters, as well as DINOv2-Small with 22.1 million parameters and DINOv2-Large with 300 million parameters.

 \textbf{Settings}: Our work presents two contributions: the introduction of a novel space, \spacename, and a new method for learning an adaptive embedding, \distname, on top of \spacename.
 Consequently, our experiments are divided into two parts.
 First, we demonstrate that \spacename\ significantly enhances the retrieval performance of foundation models across various datasets and model choices.
 Second, we show that \distname\ facilitates more effective dimensionality reduction on top of \spacename, further improving performance at lower dimensions.
-We compare \distname\ with the following baselines: a variational auto-encoder (VAE) applied to \spacename\ for each dimensional size separately.
+We compare \distname\ with the following baselines: a Variational Auto Encoder (VAE) and PCA.
 Additionally, we compare \distname\ with using Similarity Space Distillation applied to each dimension separately, referred to as SSD.
 Note that SSD serves as a theoretical upper bound for \distname.
 We use mean Average Precision at $\mathbf{k}$ (mAP@$\mathbf{k}$), a standard metric for evaluating retrieval performance.
 We show additional results on the Recall@$\mathbf{k}$ metric in Appendix \ref{app:vapca_recall}.